zinzy/zinzy.website-v2/_posts/2012-08-05-about-scriptogram.md

 layout: post
 excerpt: ""
 tags:
-- scriptogram
+- Scriptogram
 - blogging
-- web 2.0
+- Web 2.0
 - tooling
 ---
 I am notorious for never grasping how many people know how much about what.
 To save myself from any further embarrassment I won't spend my time here telling you what the app is about.
 The team does that nicely over here.
 I do think I have something to say about what Scriptogr.am came exactly at the right time for me.